The Ocean Trench, the Blowholes, and the Silence: A Week in Samoa

 French Polynesia's main island, Tahiti, offers black sand beaches and the Pacific's best food trucks.

-I came for the Instagram photo of To Sua.
-I got that.
-It's on my phone.
+Come for the Instagram photo of To Sua.
+You'll get it.
+It'll live on your phone.

-But Samoa gave me something else: a week of sleeping without walls, eating without menus, swimming in caves and ocean trenches, watching blowholes launch coconuts, and sitting still during a Sunday sa while a family sang hymns.
+But Samoa gives you something else: a week of sleeping without walls, eating without menus, swimming in caves and ocean trenches, watching blowholes launch coconuts, and sitting still during a Sunday sa while a family sings hymns.

 Samoa doesn't have the resort infrastructure of Fiji.
 It doesn't have the luxury of Bora Bora.
 It doesn't have the adventure activities of New Zealand.

 What it has is fa'a Samoa — the Samoan way.
-And the Samoan way includes being warm, generous, unhurried, and completely uninterested in impressing anyone.
+And the Samoan way is warm, generous, unhurried, and completely uninterested in impressing anyone.

 Total cost for 7 days: Approximately $600 USD excluding flights.
-That's accommodation (beach fales and a pension), food (included with most stays), rental car, ferry, and entry fees.
-Six hundred dollars for the most peaceful week of my adult life.
+That covers accommodation (beach fales and a pension), food (included with most stays), rental car, ferry, and entry fees.
+Six hundred dollars for one of the most peaceful weeks you'll ever spend.